 Management of ASMI is no different than any MI/acute coronary syndrome in general.
-The goals of treatment in MI are immediate relief of ischemia, prevention of MI progression and death.
-The focus involves early diagnosis, pain relief, initiation of antiplatelet therapy and intravenous anticoagulation along with restoring early reperfusion.
-In the case of STEMI, early reperfusion is the key to prevent tissue death, life-threatening arrhythmias and improve prognosis and long term mortality.
+The goals of treatment in MI are immediate relief of ischemia, prevention of MI progression, and death.
+The focus involves early diagnosis, pain relief, initiation of antiplatelet therapy, and intravenous anticoagulation along with restoring early reperfusion.
+In the case of STEMI, early reperfusion is the key to prevent tissue death, life-threatening arrhythmias and improve prognosis and long-term mortality.

 Supplemental oxygen administration is necessary for patients with ASMI with arterial oxygen saturation less than 90%, high-risk features of hypoxemia, and the presence of increased work of breathing or clinical respiratory distress.
 In patients with ongoing ischemic chest pain should, sublingual nitroglycerin (0.3 mg to 0.4 mg) should be administered every 5 minutes for up to 3 doses.
-After that, use of intravenous nitroglycerin may be a consideration in the absence of any contraindication.
+After that, the use of intravenous nitroglycerin may be a consideration in the absence of any contraindication.
 Patients may be administered intravenous morphine sulfate if there are continued ischemic pain symptoms despite treatment with maximally tolerated nitrate therapy.
-Oral beta-blocker therapy should be given within the first 24 hours in all patients without any contraindication to their use such as low-output state, presence of cardiogenic shock, decompensated heart failure or presence of an active heart block.
-In patients with contraindication to beta-blocker use and ongoing or recurrent ischemic discomfort, use of a non-dihydropyridine calcium channel blocker such as diltiazem may be an option as initial therapy.
+Oral beta-blocker therapy should be given within the first 24 hours in all patients without any contraindication to their use such as low-output state, presence of cardiogenic shock, decompensated heart failure, or presence of an active heart block.
+In patients with contraindication to beta-blocker use and ongoing or recurrent ischemic discomfort, the use of a non-dihydropyridine calcium channel blocker such as diltiazem may be an option as initial therapy.
 All patients should receive high-intensity statin therapy.
 Intra-aortic balloon pump counterpulsation therapy may be used in patients with severe persistent or recurrent ischemia despite intensive medical therapy, while they are awaiting invasive angiography and revascularization.
-In the absence of a specific contraindication, ACE inhibitors should be started in all patients with LV systolic function less than 40% and in those with the presence of diabetes mellitus, hypertension or stable chronic kidney disease.
+In the absence of a specific contraindication, ACE inhibitors should be started in all patients with LV systolic function less than 40% and in those with the presence of diabetes mellitus, hypertension, or stable chronic kidney disease.
 Aldosterone receptor blockers can be used instead of ACE inhibitors, in patients who are ACE-inhibitor intolerant.
-In patients with ASMI and LVEF less than 40% with or without HF, selective aldosterone blockers such as eplerenone as an adjunct to ACE-inhibitors and beta-blockers offer a long-term mortality benefit.
+In patients with ASMI and LVEF less than 40% with or without HF, selective aldosterone blockers such as eplerenone as an adjunct to ACE inhibitors and beta-blockers offer a long-term mortality benefit.

 Enoxaparin is given as an initial intravenous dose of 30 mg in all patients followed by 1 mg/kg subcutaneously every 12 hours dosing (can be used as 1 mg/kg SC once daily dose if creatinine clearance is less than 30 mL/min).
 It is given for the duration of hospitalization or until PCI is completed.
 Unfractionated heparin is dosed at an initial loading dose of 60 IU/kg (maximum 4000 IU) followed by infusion of 12 IU/kg per hour (maximum 1000 IU/h) with close monitoring of the activated partial thromboplastin time, continued for 48 hours or until PCI is performed.
-Fondaparinux administration is 2.5 mg SQ daily dose which is usually maintained for the duration of hospitalization or until PCI.
+Fondaparinux administration is a 2.5 mg SQ daily dose that is usually maintained for the duration of hospitalization or until PCI.
 Fondaparinux should always be used in addition to another anticoagulant such as intravenous heparin or bivalirudin to reduce the risk of catheter thrombosis.
 Bivalirudin is administered as 0.10 mg/kg initial loading dose, followed by 0.25 mg/kg per hour (only to be used in patients managed with an early invasive strategy) and is continued until diagnostic angiography or PCI.
 The anticoagulant effect of bivalirudin is monitored by measuring the activated clotting time.

 Eventually, the focus is to restore myocardial perfusion by revascularization.
-An urgent invasive strategy (coronary angiography with revascularization intent based on coronary anatomy within 24 hrs) is indicated in all patients with the acute coronary syndrome who have refractory angina or electrical or hemodynamic instability or in patients with increased risk for hard clinical events.
+An urgent invasive strategy (coronary angiography with revascularization intent based on coronary anatomy within 24 hrs) is indicated in all patients with acute coronary syndrome who have refractory angina or electrical or hemodynamic instability or in patients with increased risk for hard clinical events.
 A delayed invasive approach (within 24 to 72 hrs) is reasonable for patients with low to intermediate clinical risk.
 The ischemia-guided strategy aims to avoid the routine use of early invasive procedures.
 Ischemia-guided therapy focuses on the optimization of medical therapy and treats based on risk stratification or ischemic burden as defined by the use of initial non-invasive strategies such as myocardial perfusion imaging.
 Ischemia-guided therapy is reasonable for low-risk patients such as those with a low-risk score ( TIMI score of 0 or 1, GRACE score<109) and low-risk Troponin-negative female patients.